Hakim-F/CardiacSegmenter/README.md

 # CardiacSegmenter

-This repository contains pretrained U-Net [reference] models for the segmentation of anatomical structures of the heart on CINE short-axis, LGE, T1, Post T1, T2, and AO flow images.
+This repository contains pretrained U-Net models for the segmentation of anatomical structures of the heart on CINE short-axis, LGE, T1, Post T1, T2, and AO flow images.
 The code used to train these models is an edited version of the [acdc_segmenter](https://github.com/baumgach/acdc_segmenter).

 If you have any question regarding this repository, send them to this [email](mailto:mhakim.fadil@gmail.com)